docsdevbr/symfony-doc-pt-br/security/access_token.rst

     $ composer require web-token/jwt-library

-Symfony provides a generic ``OidcTokenHandler`` to decode your token, validate it and retrieve the user info from it:
+Symfony provides a generic ``OidcTokenHandler`` that decodes the token, validates it, and retrieves the user information from it.
+Optionally, the token can be encrypted (JWE):

 .. configuration-block::